bashnota/bashnota/src/utils/README.md

-# Utils
+# Utilities (`src/utils`)

-This directory contains miscellaneous utility functions that can be used across the application.
+This directory contains miscellaneous, standalone utility functions that can be used anywhere in the application.

 ## Files

-- **`dateUtils.ts`**: A set of utility functions for formatting and manipulating dates.
+-   **`dateUtils.ts`**: A set of helper functions for working with dates, such as formatting them for display.
-- **`userTagGenerator.ts`**: A utility for generating user tags.
+-   **`userTagGenerator.ts`**: A utility for generating unique user tags, likely used during user registration.